Yoshanuikabundi/proteinbenchmark-nrp/README.md

 4. Execute the command `/opt/repo/$SCRIPT_PATH` with the appropriate command line flags to execute an umbrella sampling window
 5. Copy any contents of the `/results` directory that are newer than the corresponding file in the S3 bucket back to the S3 bucket

-If all the above succeeded, the pod completes.
+If all the above succeeded, the job completes.
 If the umbrella sampling window failed, step 5 is executed before the pod restarts.
 This is important because Kubernetes is "allowed" to stop or restart pods whenever it wants, for example to allow a higher priority job to take the pod's resources.

 The `run-umbrella-windows.py` script copies the template YAML file for each window with the following modifications:

-1. The name of the pod is set.
+1. The name of the job is set.
 It describes the user's initials, as well as the target, force field, replica and window.
-This ensures that all pods have a descriptive, unique and accurate name.
+This ensures that all jobs have a descriptive, unique and accurate name.
 2. The `$SCRIPT_COMMIT` and `$SCRIPT_PATH` environment variables are set to ensure that the current version of the `umbrella-scripts/run-umbrella-window.py` script is run in the container (it should be committed and pushed before executing `run-umbrella-windows.py`)
 3. Other environment variables are set to specify the target, force field, replica and window.